ninabarzh/broomstick/content/posts/Viva-la-revolucion.md

 * Bing rendered the shark boss as a smiling realtor (absolutely unacceptable).
 * Leonardo.Ai gave the octopus six tentacles and a PhD in existential despair (close, but no cigar).
-* NightCafe conjured a mystical abandoned cart—none of the demanded creatures, yet strangely compelling.
+* NightCafe conjured a mystical abandoned cart, none of the demanded creatures, yet strangely compelling.

 ![](/images/underwater-cart.png#center)